 Report of a meeting held in Yardley Parish Church Senion Hall on Tuesday 9th June 1970

 Tuesday 9th June 1970

-The meeting then agreed unanimousley that a Yardley Conservation Society shouldbe immediately formed, and proceeded to pass the following five rules, someunanimously, others by large majorities
+The meeting then agreed unanimously that a Yardley Conservation Society should be immediately formed, and proceeded to pass the following five rules, some unanimously, others by large majorities,